cutecatfann/cutecatfann/README.md

 # Hi there, I'm Mimi! 👋

 Hello!
 Welcome to my GitHub!
 I'm a software engineer.
 Currently I work as a Solutions Architect at AWS
----

-## 🔬 Educational Content & Research Repos

-- [MERN Educational Resources](https://github.com/cutecatfann/Jetstream2-MERN-Educational-Resources): I developed course material for undergraduate students on the MERN stack and AI development.
-My work focuses on simplifying complex technologies for students while offering hands-on project-based learning.

-- [Firebase Todo Example](https://github.com/cutecatfann/firebase-todo-example): A full-stack example of a Todo application built with Firebase.
-This was used as part of my undergraduate teaching resources.

-- [angr Research Project](https://github.com/cutecatfann/angr-Single-Execution): Paid research on the open-source project angr, funded to explore symbolic execution and its applications.
-This project focuses on state explosion reduction using symbolic references for pre-calculation.

----

 ## 🚀 Cool Fun Side Projects on GitHub